Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/dsp-lib-func.rst

 --------------------------------

 Stream input allows data samples to be directly written from the input stream to one of the Input Vector Registers without the requirement for a ping-pong window buffer.
-As a result, memory requirements and design's latency are reduced.
+As a result, memory requirements and latency are reduced.

 To maximize the throughput, Asymmetric FIRs can be configured with 2 input stream ports.
-Enable TP_DUAL_IP template parameter, by setting its value to 1, to create a FIR kernel with 2 input stream ports.
+Set TP_DUAL_IP to 1, to create a FIR instance with 2 input stream ports.
-In such case data should be organized in a 128-bit interleaved pattern, e.g.:
+In such a case the input data will be interleaved from the two ports to one data stream internally in 128 bit chunks, e.g.:

 * samples 0-3 to be received on input stream 0 for cint16 data type,